Why It Works

-- Preheating the pan and coating it with butter creates the dark crusty with a light nutty flavor
+- Preheating the pan and coating it with butter creates a dark crusty with a light nutty flavor.

 1 cup yellow cornmeal

 1 teaspoon kosher salt

 3/4 cup sour cream

 2 large eggs